 The curriculum at the Christendom Graduate School is a flexible one, and in most cases there is not a strict sequence in which courses must be taken.
 Students may begin in any semester, may enroll either full-time or part-time, and may combine both on-campus and online courses as they choose.
 Old Testament courses must be taken before New Testament courses.
 In general, students are urged to take their core Scripture and philosophy courses early in their program of studies, followed by God the Father, which is a foundational course within the curriculum as a whole.
 For those studying moral theology, the core Moral Theology course should be taken before other morals-concentration courses.
 For those studying systematic theology, Church History I should be taken before Church History II.
 Forty-two credits are required for the master’s degree and for the Apostolic Catechetical Diplomas.

-PREREQUISITE COURSE: Students entering the Master’s program or either Apostolic Catechetical Diploma program without sufficient previous coursework in theology must successfully complete THEO 590: Introduction to Theology, preferably at the beginning of their studies.
+PREREQUISITE COURSE: Students entering the Master’s program or either Apostolic Catechetical Diploma Course without sufficient previous coursework in theology must successfully complete THEO 590: Introduction to Theology, preferably at the beginning of their studies.
 This course is graded on a pass/fail basis and the credits earned do not count in the required credit total for the Master of Arts degree or the Apostolic Diploma.

 LANGUAGE REQUIREMENTS: MA students concentrating in systematic or moral theology must demonstrate an ability to read Latin as part of their degree requirements.
 To satisfy this requirement, students may take a competency exam or complete LATN 501: Introduction to Ecclesiastical Latin.
 Students concentrating in sacred Scripture must demonstrate the ability to read biblical Greek.
 To satisfy this requirement, students may take a competency exam or complete GREK 501: Introduction to Biblical Greek.
 Another biblical language may be substituted in lieu of Greek, with approval.
 There is no language requirement for the consecrated life, spirituality, and evangelization and catechesis concentrations.